 \subsection{Causal Estimands of Interest}

-In this paper, we are interested in measuring the heterogeneous effect of adopting a new treatment over the control using panel data.
+In this paper, we are interested in measuring the heterogeneous treatment effect using panel data.
 To this end, we introduce several causal estimands at the unit level and discuss their relationships as follows.
-First, we define the individual treatment effect (ITE) for the $i$-th unit at time period $t$ as $\Delta_{i,t} =Y_{i,t}(1) - Y_{i,t}(0)$.
-Supposing that these ITEs follow a stationary process over time, we can define the average treatment effect (ATE) as $\Mean(\Delta_{i,t})$ by taking the expectation over time periods and units.
+First, we define the Individual Treatment Effect (ITE) for the $i$-th unit at time point $t$ as $\Delta_{i,t} =Y_{i,t}(1) - Y_{i,t}(0)$.
+Assuming that these ITEs follow a stationary process over time, the Average Treatment Effect (ATE) can be defined as $\Mean(\Delta_{i,t})$ by taking the expectation over time points and units.
 Due to the heterogeneity among individuals, a more informative quantity is needed to describe the treatment effects for units with different features.
-This motivates the definition of the heterogeneous treatment effect (HTE) as the expectation of ITE conditioned on the feature information $\boldsymbol{X}_i=\boldsymbol{x}$ as
+This motivates the definition of the Heterogeneous Treatment Effect (HTE) as the expectation of the ITE conditioned on the feature information $\boldsymbol{X}_i=\boldsymbol{x}$ as

 We have that $\text{ATE} =\mathbb{E}\{\tau(\boldsymbol{x})\} $ by taking expectation over the feature distribution.
-HTE $\tau(\boldsymbol{x})$ characterizes the heterogeneity in the group of units with features $\boldsymbol{x}$, and thus is more informative than ATE.
-We similarly define the heterogeneous treatment effects on the treated (HTT), also known as conditional average treatment effect on the treated, as the expectation of ITE over experiment time periods given the feature information $\boldsymbol{X}_i=\boldsymbol{x}$ for the treated group:
+The HTE function $\tau(\boldsymbol{x})$ characterizes the heterogeneity of units with features $\boldsymbol{x}$, and thus is more informative than ATE.
+We similarly define the Heterogeneous Treatment Effects on the Treated (HTT), also known as conditional average treatment effect on the treated, as the expectation of ITE over experiment time points given the feature information $\boldsymbol{X}_i=\boldsymbol{x}$ for the treated units:

-where $D_{i,t} = 1$ is an indicator for the treated units and $t> T_0$ corresponds to the experiment periods.
-HTT focuses on the treatment heterogeneity for the treated units, unlike HTE.
+Unlike the HTE, HTT focuses on the treatment heterogeneity for the treated units only.

-To establish the identification of causal estimands from observational data, we make the following standard assumptions in causal inference literature \citep[see e.g.,][]{athey2016recursive,abadie2021using}. \begin{assumption}(No Anticipation) For any $i$ and any $t \le T_0$, we have $Y_{1,t} = Y_{1,t}(0)$. \end{assumption}